Pylons/translationstring/docs/glossary.rst

    Message Identifier
      An unchanging string that is the identifier for a particular translation string.
-For example, you may have a translation string which has the ``text`` "the fox jumps over the lazy dog", but you might give this translation string a message identifier of ``foxdog`` to reduce the chances of minor spelling or wording changes breaking your translations.
+For example, you may have a translation string which has the ``default`` "the fox jumps over the lazy dog", but you might give this translation string a message identifier of ``foxdog`` to reduce the chances of minor spelling or wording changes breaking your translations.
 The message identifier of a :term:`translation string` is represented as its ``msgid`` argument.